aranair/aranair.github.io/source/posts/2017-06-28-building-a-python-cli-stock-ticker-with-urwid.html.markdown

 main_loop.run()
 ```

-The code above basically creates a `MainLoop` which ties together a display module, some widgets
+The code above instantiates a `MainLoop` which ties together a display module, some widgets
 and an event loop.
 Quoting the documentation: *It handles passing input from the display module to the
 widgets, rendering the widgets and passing the rendered canvas to the display module to be drawn.*

 **I think of it as a controller of sorts.**

+### Implementation - Refresh Mechanism

 `set_alarm_in` is like `setTimeout` in the JavaScript world; it just calls the `refresh` method instantly
 in this case.

-### Implementation - Refresh Mechanism

-Within the refresh function above, I would set another alarm that goes off in `10s`,
+In the refresh method I set another alarm that goes off in `10s`, that is as good as
-that is the time between each data pull from Google Finance.
+telling it to do one data pull from Google Finance every 10 seconds.

 ```python
 def refresh(_loop, _data):